 NinjaGen On-site hypochlorous acid generators

-Businesses (i.e. medical offices) can now take advantage of Microbe Ninja’s NinjaGen on-site hypochlorous acid generators.
+Businesses (i.e. medical offices, farms, schools, restaurants and more) can now take advantage of Microbe Ninja’s NinjaGen on-site hypochlorous acid generators.
 The NinjaGen Compact will produce a quality pH-neutral HOCL at pennies a gallon for smaller businesses and medical practices.

 Learn more: https://microbeninja.com/ninjagen.